 Most insurance companies allow their members to "self-refer" to the following medical departments: family medicine, internal medicine, pediatrics, obstetrics/gynecology, immediate/urgent care and optometry (be sure to check with your vision plan to verify that Facey is contracted with them).

-This usually applies to Facey primary care providers (PCP).
+This usually only applies to Facey primary care providers (PCP).
 Occasionally, the number of patients they regularly see can become too large.
-Facey will temporarily close them to new patients until the size becomes more manageable.
+Facey will temporarily close them to new patients until the number of patients becomes more manageable.
 However, existing patients may continue to see this physician– we just don't allow new patients to choose this physician as their PCP.

-Although there are occasional scheduling delays with a few of our busiest physicians, we are often able to schedule you with another provider to address your immediate condition.
+Although there are occasional scheduling delays with a few of our busiest physicians, we are often able to schedule you with another provider on the same care team to address your immediate condition.
 We ask that you always call your regular physician first to see if they might be available or what direction you should follow.
 Facey also has two immediate care centers available in Mission Hills and Valencia.
 Your physician may refer you there for faster assistance

 Not for an ordinary concern.
-Urgent Care is designed for those who suffer a sudden unexpected illness, minor injury or need to see a doctor immediately.
+Immediate/urgent care is designed for those who suffer a sudden unexpected illness, minor injury or need to see a doctor immediately.
 Patients are seen on a walk-in basis according to the medical reason for their visit (patients with severe problems are seen first).
 For an ordinary concern, we request that you schedule a visit with your regular physician.